 Then she pushed the board right up and wrote in large letters, bangles jangling in the silence, the words Look Upon The World With Love.
 Then she sat down at the table.

 Write that down, she said, write it all down.

 John Berger, And Our Faces, My Heart, Brief as Photos, 1984

 Ali Smith, “The World With Love,” from Free Love and Other Stories, 1995

 * thanks to Yvonne Rainer, from “statement” in Yvonne Rainer: Work

 CANADA is pleased to present Love by Mary Manning, our first solo exhibition with the artist.
 Mary Manning (b.
 1972, Alton, IL) lives and works in New York City.
-She began taking photos of her everyday encounters while living in San Francisco in the 90’s.
-Her subjects include dance performances, the plastic partition between street and inside a bodega, trees, lovers, plastic bags.
-She weaves together the invisible relationships that happen between the visible subjects.
-Her book Blueprint, JMS Press, was published in 2018 to coincide with a solo exhibition at Little Sister, Toronto.
+Mary began taking photos of their everyday encounters while living in San Francisco in the 90’s.
+Their subjects include dance performances, the plastic partition between street and inside a bodega, trees, lovers, plastic bags.
+Mary weaves together the invisible relationships that happen between the visible subjects.
+Their book Blueprint, JMS Press, was published in 2018 to coincide with a solo exhibition at Little Sister, Toronto.
 Other recent solo shows include those at Cleopatra’s, Brooklyn; and Jackie Klempay, Brooklyn.
-She has been in group shows at Situations, NY; Andrew Edlin Gallery, NY; The First and Only East Hampton Biennial, NY; and the CANADA booth at Frieze New York 2017 curated by Marc Hundley.
-Peradam Press published her first book, First Impressions of Greece, in 2014.
-She has run the website Unchanging Window since 2006.
+Mary has been in group shows at Situations, NY; Andrew Edlin Gallery, NY; The First and Only East Hampton Biennial, NY; and the CANADA booth at Frieze New York 2017 curated by Marc Hundley.
+Peradam Press published Mary's first book, First Impressions of Greece, in 2014.
+They have run the website Unchanging Window since 2006.